 Late September and early October are typically the time for the grape harvest in the Douro.
 You can participate by picking grapes (more fun than it sounds) or—better yet—stomping the fruit à la I Love Lucy with your own two feet.
 There are also some amazing hikes just north of Porto, which are at their best in fall when the weather and landscape are starting to change; options range from easy strolls to expert-level routes.

-Learn more in our Insider’s Guide to Porto and the Douro River Valley, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Porto and the Douro River Valley, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.